Images of point charges in conducting ellipses and prolate spheroids: Point charge inside spheroid

 where $h=f\xi_h$.
 We can attempt to analytically continue this by assuming that $V_r$ is singular on the $z$ axis for $z\geq h$.
 We follow a similar analysis to that done for the point charge on the axis outside the spheroid or in the center, that is, expand the potential on a basis of harmonic functions that share the same singularity as the reflected potential.
 In this case we use ``radially inverted irregular offset prolate spheroidal harmonics", or RIIOPSHs, which are also singular on the $z$-axis from $z=h$ to infinity.
 Skipping the details, we can expand the series \eqref{Vrp in} in terms of regular spherical harmonics centered at the origin using the relationships between spheroidal and spherical harmonics (equation (2.21) of \cite{majic2016thesis}), then define a radially inverted radius $\hat r=h^2/r$ and treat this as the new radius, and expand these spherical harmonics onto offset irregular spheroidal harmonics (Eq.
 2.28 of \cite{majic2016thesis}).
 The result is

 where $\hat\xi=\xi(r\rightarrow \hat r),~\hat \eta=\eta(r\rightarrow\hat r)$.
 This series provides at least a significant analytic continuation of the potential $V_r$, as shown in Figure \ref{fig Vr tip}.
-The boundary of divergence of the RIIOPSH series is a coordinate of constant $\hat \xi$, which is a dimpled sphere where the dimple cuts into the sphere on the $z$-axis for $z>h$.
+The boundary of the domain of convergence of the RIIOPSH series is a coordinate of constant $\hat \xi$, which is a dimpled sphere where the dimple cuts into the sphere on the $z$-axis for $z>h$.
 Like the series \eqref{V''}, the series \eqref{Vr tip cont} suffers from numerical problems which are apparent near the singularity, prohibiting us from seeing the image charge distribution in detail.
 But the RIIOPSH series still provides a significant analytic continuation of the potential, and shows us where the singularities $aren't$ -- the continuation \eqref{Vr tip cont} can also be evaluated for large negative $z$ values and large $x$ values, and plots including these regions suggest that the singularity is concentrated to the $z$-axis for $z>h$.
+From the analogous problem for the ellipse (see Fig. \ref{fig ellipseimageinsidetiptip}), we could also guess that image contains singular points on the $z$-axis at $z=f\cosh(2k\acosh\xi_0\pm\xi_d)$ for $k=1,2,3...$.

 \FloatBarrier